RolandCiupageanu/folder_sync/readme.md

 The program comunicates with the user via command line arguments.
 The user must must provide the following command line argumets format:

+**Note!
+The paths are absolute paths, and they will be provided using double back slashes.**

 The interpreter: example: python

 sys.argv[0]: example: folder_sync.py